farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
-0.0.13 Code tidyup for faster processing
+0.0.13 Code tidyup for faster processing; fix linking topic to itself.

 0.0.12 Convert .html assets into inline text.
 This means that StatBlock snippets will show their information inline.